-There were few times where I have started to cry.
+There were a few times when I started to cry.
 Other times, I have started to run, filled with a joy I didn’t know I had within myself.

 The times I have taken photos of myself in a low moment and left feeling considerably better are plenty.